Simply put, an allergy occurs when your body’s immune system develops an acute hypersensitivity to harmless substances in your environment.

 Challenge testing is the “Gold Standard” for allergy testing; this is when you are actually exposed to the suspected allergen in a controlled manner.
 This could include having traces of pollen sprayed up the nose and into the eyes or being given a minute taste of peanut butter.
 Challenge testing should not be tried at home, but rather in a controlled medical environment, in case you react severely.
 If a reaction occurs, the challenge is stopped and antihistamine medication given immediately.
 The best (and most accurate) of all test is the “Double Blind Placebo Controlled Challenge Test” where neither the patient nor tester knows what is in the test product and what is placebo.
 This removes what is called “Bias”, as we human beings tend to pre-judge circumstances and may automatically feel itching if we eat a food we suspect to be a problem or to which we may have an aversion – thus psychological factors may impact on the test result in a non-allergic manner with shortness of breath, itching and getting into a panic and hyperventilating.

 RAST tests and Skin Prick testing cannot accurately determine allergies to most chemical preservatives such as sulphur dioxide or sodium benzoate, nor food colourings, MSG, aspirin and antibiotics.
-The less well-known CAST test (Cellular Allergen Stimulation Test) marketed by Bullmann and available in South Africa may be helpful under these circumstances.
+The less well-known CAST test (Cellular Allergen Stimulation Test) using ELISA or Flow CAST technology is available in South Africa and may be helpful for non-IgE allergies.
 Allergen is added to a blood sample and if hypersensitive, Leukotriene inflammatory mediators will be released by Basophil blood cells, and this chemical mediator can then be measured in a laboratory.
 The problem being that the test results can vary, especially if antihistamine medication has been taken or if the person recently had an allergic reaction.
 CAST testing has a good positive predictive value (so if the test is positive this indicates sensitivity, but if the test is negative, this does not necessarily exclude a sensitivity).

 In an acute allergic reaction or anaphylaxis, the body releases pro-inflammatory chemicals called Histamine and Tryptase.
 Histamine is rapidly metabolised and difficult to measure in the blood, while the levels of Tryptase last for 6 hours in the bloodstream after an allergic reaction.
 So if an acute allergic reaction is suspected but no-one is sure, then we can measure Tryptase in blood samples.
 During anaphylaxis, the Tryptase usually goes up by 100% from the baseline level and this might occur during or after an anaesthetic allergy, injection of penicillin or death from peanut anaphylaxis.
 This is a very useful forensic tool to determine whether an allergy took place in circumstances such as in unexplained Restaurant, Anaesthetic or Cot death.